 Rating a home as high-value opens up a host of different coverage options that a standard policy simply does not provide.
 In and out servant’s coverage, in-home business coverage, landscaping coverage and significantly increased limits for jewelry, collections, furs and artwork are all available for high-value homes.

-Consider Claims Service
+Claims Service Considerations

-As an agent or broker, you’ll also need to consider what type of claims service would be required in the event of a loss as well.
+As an insurance agent or broker, you’ll also need to consider what type of claims service would be required in the event of a loss as well.
 High-value homes require specialty care in claims service.
 In the event of a loss, there is no standard way of replacing a one-of-a-kind light fixture or importing a new slab of Italian marble if needed.
 Claims service for high-value homes is customized to meet the needs of the client and the home.

 Some high-value home policies can even offer full cash payouts without depreciation; clearly, this is not an offering available on standard home policies and may be an option your client would like to explore.